June 25th 2013 was an interesting day in my existence.

 Avoid sugars & sugary drink.
 Avoid all white carbohydrates.
 Get good fats.

 Just find a good balance.
 Fresh veggies, good carbs (sweet potato, whole grains), proteins (chicken, beef, fish, eggs), and good fats (avocado, coconut oil, fish, even butter!)
-Also consider supplementing with some a well reviewed nootropics.
+Also consider supplementing with some well-reviewed nootropics.

 6) Take proper supplements